50 things you need to know before traveling to Spain

 Other useful info about traveling in Spain

 #47 You’ll be able to find WIFI barely everywhere.
 From restaurants and coffee shops to hotels and hostels.
-We advise you to still check it when booking a hotel, but you won’t have problems finding places with free WIFI.
+We advise you to check it still when booking a hotel, but you won’t have problems finding places with free WIFI.

-#48 However, you can always buy a prepaid data sim card.
-For example, Vodafone has a 2GB card that costs 15 Euros (4 weeks).
-It isn’t very cheap, but it won’t break your budget if you really need it.
-Note that if you are originally from an EU country, you don’t need to buy a sim card because, with new laws, you don’t pay roaming within the EU.
+Note that if you are originally from an EU country, you don’t need to buy a sim card because, with new laws, you don’t pay for roaming within the EU.

 San Juan de Gaztelugatxe in the Basque Country, a great reason to travel to Spain